NMF-earth/carbon-footprint/README.md

 # Carbon Footprint Diagnostic 👣🩺

 Calculate your carbon footprint.
-Food, transport and purchases.
+Food, transport, purchases, electricity and digital activities like streaming.

 ## Units 🌐

-Unit of measurement used in the project are following the [International System of Units](https://simple.wikipedia.org/wiki/International_System_of_Units).
+Unit of measurement used in the project are following the [International System of Units](https://simple.wikipedia.org/wiki/International_System_of_Units) to avoid confusion and make everything easy to remember : second for time, energy in joules, mass in kilogram and distance in meter.

 ## Install 📦